-From a fiscal point of view the reform generated two major sources of public expenditures: (a) the servicing and payment of the recognition bonds; and (b) the payment of retirees in the old system.
-Table 5 contains data on the fiscal costs of the transition.
-The first column contains information on the deficit (as percentage of GDP) stemming from the government's obligations towards "old" retirees.
-These include both those already retired when the reform was enacted, as well as those that choose not to switch to the new system.
-Since most of the "cash" costs are related to pensions due to people that had already retired in 1981, these costs peaked on rather early (in 1983) when they represented 4.58% of GDP.
+From a fiscal point of view, the reform generated two major sources of public expenditures: (a) the servicing and payment of the recognition bonds and (b) the payment of retirees in the old system.
+Table 1.5 contains data on the fiscal costs of the transition.
+The first column contains information on the deficit (as percentage of GDP) stemming from the government's obligations toward "old" retirees.
+These include both those already retired when the reform was enacted and those who chose not to switch to the new system.
+Since most of the "cash" costs are related to pensions due to people who had already retired in 1981, these costs peaked rather early, in 1983, when they represented 4.58 percent of GDP.
 In fact, given life expectancy in Chile, these costs start declining rather rapidly after 1995.
-The second column in table 5 presents data on the cost of servicing and paying the recognition bonds -- for details on the recognition bonds see Section VI below -- which were deposited on active workers' retirement accounts.
-The time path of the recognition bonds' costs are explained by the country's demographics.
-The pattern of projected retirements is such that value of maturing bonds peaks in 2005.
+The second column in table 1.5 presents data on the cost of servicing and paying the recognition bonds (for details on the recognition bonds, see sec.
+1.5 below) that were deposited in active workers' retirement accounts.
+The time path of the recognition bonds' costs is explained by the country's demographics.
+The pattern of projected retirements is such that the value of maturing bonds peaks in 2005.

-Chile has opted to directly finance these costs out of general government revenues.
+Chile has opted to finance these costs directly out of general government revenues.
 In fact, one of the most attractive features of the Chilean reform is that it made the costs of old age security very transparent.
-The government had to recognize sizable unfunded liabilities, and provide for their payment.
-Some authors have argued that since these costs are, indeed, quite large, Chilean style reforms are not replicable in other countries (Mesa Lago 1996).
-This, however, is not clear a priori and will depend on a number of economic, financial and especially political factors.
-At the end of the road, the question is one of cost and benefits.
-Is it worthwhile maintaining a compulsory, and in most cases largely inefficient, government-run pay-as-you-go system along side a privately managed one, in order to avoid the fiscal costs of the transition?
+The government had to recognize sizable unfunded liabilities and provide for their payment.
+Some authors have argued that, since these costs are, indeed, quite large, Chilean-style reforms cannot be replicated in other countries (Mesa-Lago 1996).
+This, however, is not clear a priori and will depend on a number of economic, financial, and especially political factors.
+Ultimately, the question is one of costs and benefits.
+Is it worthwhile maintaining a compulsory, and in most cases largely inefficient, government-run pay-as-you-go system alongside a privately managed one, in order to avoid the fiscal costs of the transition?18

-VII.
-Effects on Capital Markets, Savings and Labor Markets
+1.6 Effects on Capital Markets, Saving, and Labor Markets